AirJet Exploração Aérea de Carga: Accidents and incidents

-On November 17, 2025, an Embraer ERJ 145LR, registration D2-AJB, operating flight MBC100 suffered a runway overrun accident during landing on runway 29 at Kolwezi Airport in the Democratic Republic of Congo while operating a charter flight.
+On November 17, 2025, an Embraer ERJ 145LR, registration D2-AJB, operating flight MBC100 suffered a runway excursion accident during its landing on runway 29 at Kolwezi Airport in the Democratic Republic of the Congo while operating a charter flight.
 After touching down extremely late, the landing gear collapsed and the aircraft veered to the left and skidded off the runway.
 All passengers and crew were evacuated safely.
 The aircraft was partly consumed by fire and written off.
 The regional jet was coming back from a mine that collapsed and killed 32 people.